evilusean/Khan/Algebra/Algebra 2/GM-Algebra2-Notes.md

   4) In some cases, we must try a different grouping
 - **GCF = Greatest Common Factor** = The greatest common factor is the largest term that each term of the polynomial is divisible by
 - **Common Binomial Factor** = is a two-term polynomial expression (a binomial) that is shared between two or more terms in a larger expression, allowing it to be factored out using the distributive property, most often seen after factoring by grouping.
+- When factoring while grouping, in alot of cases there is more than one way to group the terms and it will still work, and give the same answer
 ### Factoring by Grouping: 18n³ + 21n² - 6n - 7

 The polynomial to factor is: